 - External assessment is essential to provide the committees evaluating each candidate for promotion and/or tenure an objective evaluation of the value and impact of the candidate's work within the discipline, and to demonstrate that each candidate for associate professor has achieved an emerging national reputation and that each candidate for full professor has achieved a sustained national reputation as demonstrated by a well-established and cumulative body of work in rank.
 Special circumstances where scholarly productivity has been interrupted can be considered.
 External assessment is a summative evaluation process with associated rank requirements. - As IUPUI grows in complexity and as the nature of faculty and librarian work evolves, expectations for the form of independent, external assessment of the overall record appropriate to each type of faculty appointment continues to be refined. - External assessment is expected of all candidates at all ranks.
-To be accepted, all external assessments must be provided on letterhead stationery and contain the referee's signature.
+To be accepted, all external assessments must be provided on letterhead stationery and contain the referee's signature14.
 To provide each candidate maximal opportunity for success, at least six assessment letters are required.
 Cases that come to the campus level without six acceptable "arm's-length" letters will be returned to the school. - If a candidate is reapplying for promotion within three years of a previous dossier submission (whether as a result of denial of promotion or withdrawal of the case prior to final decision), all original external letter writers must be contacted with a request to update their letter with the new dossier information.
 If provided, the new letter is substituted in the dossier.
 If not, the original letter must be retained in the dossier, unless the candidate has changed his or her area of excellence, in which case older and obsolete letters may be discarded.
-Three additional new letters should be sought at the time of resubmission; there must be a total of six arm's-length letters. - The candidate should not be involved in the selection of external reviewers, with two exceptions: 1) the candidate should be allowed to list those he or she would definitely not want to serve as an external reviewer, and 2) the candidate may provide a list of key scholars in the field if these are not known to the chair or the chair's designee.
-The candidate must discuss this list with their academic administrator and should indicate clearly on the list that each meets the "arm's-length" or independent criteria outlined below.
-Chairs or deans are not required to use the external reviewers identified by candidates.
+Three additional new letters should be sought at the time of resubmission; there must be a total of six arm's-length letters.